vdutat/nuxeo-custom-thumbnail-factory/README.md

 #### Contribution to `BlobHolderFactory`

+Contribute a `BlobHolderFactory` for your custom document type as the `thumbnail service` relies on it to retrieve the source blob to generate the `thumbnail` image.

-Consider `DocType1` being the document type for which you want to render in the `thumbnail` view:
+Consider `DocType1` being the document type for which you want to render a thumbnail image in the `thumbnail` view:

 ```xml
 <extension target="org.nuxeo.ecm.core.api.blobholder.BlobHolderAdapterComponent"